atzoriandrea/Exploratory-Analysis-in-Face-Authentication/README.md

 # Explaining Disparate Impacts in Face Recognition via Image Characteristics

-This is the official repository of the paper entitles "Explaining Disparate Impacts in Face Recognition via Image Characteristics".
+This is the official repository of the paper entitled "Explaining Disparate Impacts in Face Recognition via Image Characteristics".
 <br>
 <div align="center">
  <img src="./images/overview.png"  width="750" alt="ROC curve Example"/>
 </div>
 <br>

-This is a Pytorch toolbox for Face Recognition training and testing.
+We provide a Pytorch toolbox for Face Recognition training and testing.
 It provides a training part with various SOTA Face Recognition backbones and heads and an evaluation part that:
 - Provides evaluations of the given model(s) in order to obtain metrics like ROC curves, AUCs, EERs, EERs@FAR1% etc.